Exponential martingales and changes of measure for counting processes: Examples

 Example \ref{example:Novikov} is noteworthy because of the following.
-In \citep{S2008}, applying the results of \cite{M1978}, the following Novikov-type criterion is demonstrated: If $M$ is a locally square integrable local martingale with $\Delta M\ge-1$ and $\exp(\frac{1}{2}\langle M^c\rangle_\infty+\langle M^d\rangle_\infty)$ is integrable, then $\EEE(M)$ is a uniformly integrable martingale.
-Here, $M^c$ and $M^d$ denote the continuous and purely discontinuous parts of the local martingale, respectively, see Theorem 7.25 of \cite{Y1992}.
-Furthermore, \cite{S2008} argue by example that the constant 1 in front of $\langle M^d\rangle_\infty$ cannot in general be exchanged with $1-\eps$ for any $\eps>0$.
+In \cite{MR2574236}, applying the results of \cite{MR489492}, the following Novikov-type criterion is demonstrated: If $M$ is a locally square integrable local martingale with $\Delta M\ge-1$ and $\exp(\frac{1}{2}\langle M^c\rangle_\infty+\langle M^d\rangle_\infty)$ is integrable, then $\EEE(M)$ is a uniformly integrable martingale.
+Here, $M^c$ and $M^d$ denote the continuous and purely discontinuous parts of the local martingale, respectively, see Theorem 7.25 of \cite{MR1219534}.
+Furthermore, in \cite{MR2574236} it is argued by example that the constant 1 in front of $\langle M^d\rangle_\infty$ cannot in general be exchanged with $1-\eps$ for any $\eps>0$.
+See also \cite{AS2013} for more results of this type.
 Example \ref{example:Novikov}, however, shows that when proving the martingale property instead of the uniformly integrable martingale property, for the particular type of local martingale considered here, the constant 1 may in fact be exchanged with any positive number.
-This is a consequence of the particular form of $\langle H\cdot M\rangle$ combined with the fact that we are endeavouring to prove the martingale property and not the uniformly integrable martingale property.

 \begin{example} Assume that $\mu$ is a nonnegative, predictable and locally integrable process satisfying $\mu^i_t\le\alpha+\beta\sum_{j=1}^d N^j_{t-}$.
-Then both criteria of Corollary \ref{coro:mainPoissonMGCrit} may be applied to obtain that $\EEE(H\cdot M)$ is a martingale. \end{example}
+Then both criteria of Corollary \ref{coro:mainPoissonMGCrit} may be applied to obtain that $\EEE(H\cdot M)$ is a martingale. $\circ$ \end{example}

-The existence of counting processes with intensities affinely bounded by the total number of jumps as in Example \ref{example:ExistenceLinearChange} is well known, see Example 4.4.5 of \citep{J2005}.
-The above example yields the same existence through a measure change on general probability spaces, independent of canonical spaces.
-This is the extension of criterion $(25)$ of \citep{O2010} from $\alpha>1$ to $\alpha\ge 1$ mentioned earlier.